yunycao/analytical_causalimpact/README.md

 Additional work that is not covered:
 `econML` is another package for causal inference.
 The package can analyze marginal effect on conversion for each incremental impression.
 Sample is not covered here but it is used at work.

-When to Use Causal Inference Methods
+When to Use Causal Inference Methods?

 Choosing the appropriate causal inference method is critical for accurate analysis.
 The decision is driven by the data structure, research question, and underlying assumptions.

 **Difference-in-Differences (DiD)**